-For example, let’s say you want to filter out closed opportunities.
-Was the stage name ‘closed’ or ‘closed won’?
-Or imagine filtering on state code.
+For example, let’s say you want to filter out delivery countries or imagine filtering on state code.
 Wouldn’t it be convenient if you could see the name of the state instead of only the state code?

-To make it easier for users to filter, DESelect admins can now define a picklist for a field, so the user can use a dropdown with the defined values instead of a free input field when working with the field in DESelect.
+To make it easier for users to filter, DESelect admins can define a picklist for a field, so the user can use a dropdown with the defined values instead of a free input field when working with the field in DESelect.
 This feature is called Picklists.

 Users defined as admins in DESelect can navigate to the Admin panel by clicking the gear icon on the Selections overview, and refer to the instructions below.
 Go to the Picklists tab and hit New Picklist.

 This will bring you to the screen where the details of the new picklist can be defined.

-In the Data Extension dropdown, select the data extension that contains the field for which you want to create a picklist, in this case, choose DESelect_DEMO_Orders.
-Upon choosing the Data Extension, the fields for that data extension become available in the Field dropdown.
+In the Data Extension dropdown, select the Data Extension that contains the field for which you want to create a picklist, in this case, choose DESelect_DEMO_Orders.
+Upon choosing the Data Extension, the fields for that Data Extension become available in the Field dropdown.
 Pick your field there, in this case, choose Delivery Country.

-Note one can define both the technical values and the labels shown to the user.
+Note that one can define both the technical values and the labels shown to the user.
 On the Values field, enter the technical value, on the Label field, enter a more readable label for the value and hit Add.
 Some use cases where this is very useful: